elixir-lang/elixir-lang.github.com/learning.markdown

 <a class="cover" href="https://pragprog.com/book/cmelixir/metaprogramming-elixir" title="Metaprogramming Elixir: Write Less Code, Get More Done and Have Fun
 – by Chris Mccord"><img src="/images/learning/metaprogramming-elixir.jpg" alt="Metaprogramming Elixir cover" width="190" /></a>

 Write code that writes code with Elixir macros.
 Macros make metaprogramming possible and define the language itself.
-In this book, you’ll learn how to use macros to extend the language with fast, maintainable code and share functionality in ways you never thought possible.
-You’ll discover how to extend Elixir with your own first-class features, optimize performance, and create domain-specific languages.
+In this book, you'll learn how to use macros to extend the language with fast, maintainable code and share functionality in ways you never thought possible.
+You'll discover how to extend Elixir with your own first-class features, optimize performance, and create domain-specific languages.

 <div class="clear"></div>